 Brachytherapy involves placement of radioactive seeds into the tumor bed itself (eg, in the prostate or cervix).
 Typically, placement is guided by CT or ultrasonography.
 Brachytherapy achieves higher effective radiation doses over a longer period than could be accomplished by fractionated, external beam radiation therapy.

-Systemic radioactive isotopes can direct radiation to cancer in organs that have specific receptors for uptake of the isotope (ie, radioactive iodine for thyroid cancer) or when the radionuclide is attached to a monoclonal antibody (eg, iodine-131 plus tositumomab for non-Hodgkin lymphoma).
+Systemic radionuclides can direct radiation to cancer in organs that have specific receptors for uptake of the isotope (ie, radioactive iodine for thyroid cancer) or when the radionuclide is attached to a monoclonal antibody (eg, iodine-131 plus tositumomab for non-Hodgkin lymphoma).
 Isotopes can also palliate bone metastases (ie, radiostrontium or radium for prostate cancer).

 Other agents or strategies, such as neoadjuvant chemotherapy, can sensitize tumor tissue to radiation and increase efficacy.